RisingStack/react-easy-state/README.md

 # React Easy State

-Easy State aims to make React's state management simpler without adding new syntax.
-To achieve this it makes the following modifications.

-- It replaces React's `setState()` with plain native JavaScript.
-- It auto binds your component's methods.
+Easy State a tiny state management solution for React with a strong focus on simplicity.

 ## Installation